 For me, the film ultimately succeeds because of the power and genuine emotion in Pagnol’s story, Caron’s moving performance, and Rome’s wonderful melodies.
 The long-awaited DVD of FANNY appeared in July 2008 with a rare treat: a bonus CD of the original album.
 Good news for fans of this lovely score.

-The trailer for the film is hosted by Boyer and Chevalier and includes a healthy dose of the score.
 If you’ve never seen FANNY, give it a try.
 By the end, you too may be sighing, “Fanny, Fanny, Fanny.”